Frainlar/Portfolio/src/pages/privacy-policy/index.md

 #### Contact Information

-For any questions or concerns regarding the privacy policy, please email at abhith@pm.me.
+For any questions or concerns regarding the privacy policy, please email at frainlar@pm.me.